Hugh Green (American football): Professional career

-Green was selected as the seventh overall pick of the first round by the Buccaneers in the 1981 NFL Draft.
+Green was selected as the seventh overall pick of the first round by the Buccaneers in the 1981 NFL draft.
 He was a 1982 All-Pro and 1983 All-Pro and was elected to the Pro Bowl twice in his career, in 1982 and 1983.
 Later in his career he suffered several injuries, including a car accident in the middle of the 1984 season for a fracture near the eye.
 He was traded to the Miami Dolphins in the middle of the 1985 season in exchange for their first- and second-round draft choices in the 1986 draft.
 In the 1985 season he was on to a career-high in sacks and ended the season getting 7.5 while playing all 16 games despite the mid-season trade.

 His 1986 season ended in the Week 3 classic 51–45 game against the New York Jets.
-In the 1st quarter, Green suffered a knee injury and was carted off the field.
+In the first quarter, Green suffered a knee injury and was carted off the field.

-In Miami, Green played six more solid seasons before retiring.
-He was a member of Don Shula's teams which were often playoff contenders and Green was a starter on those teams, racking up 7.5 sacks in 1989, to tie a career-high, for example.
+In Miami, Green played six more seasons before retiring.
+He was a member of Don Shula's teams, which were often playoff contenders, and Green was a starter on those teams, racking up 7.5 sacks in 1989, to tie a career-high.